 Walls Come Tumbling Down

 I normally don’t mind rotten.
-However, I wouldn’t like to be buried under a disintegrating building.
+However, I wouldn’t like a disintegrating building to bury me.

 My highlight of rotten was when I – together with many, many other people – was walking down the street and all of a sudden there was a deafening noise.
 No big deal, just a balcony (!) that crashed down on the sidewalk.